History of Rowing Victoria Inc

 The competition for State Premierships concluded with Mercantile claiming the State Senior and Junior First Division Premierships, Melbourne University winning the Lightweight Premiership and Footscray City Rowing Club taking the Junior Second Division Premiership.

 Monash University were successful in their quest to retain the Oxford and Cambridge Cup at the Inter-Varsity Regatta held at Taree, New South Wales.
-Melbourne University for the fourth consecutive year, were victorious in the Sir Fred J. Schonnell Cup for Lightweight Fours.
+Melbourne University for the fourth consecutive year, were victorious in the Sir Fred J. Schonnell Cup for lightweight fours.

 Early on in the season, tragedy struck Footscray City Rowing Club when a fire levelled the Club’s shed and rowing fleet.
-Members of the rowing club, the Victorian Rowing Association and generous souls of the rowing community wasted no time in helping with the reconciliation efforts.
+Members of the rowing club, the Victorian Rowing Association and generous souls of the rowing community wasted no time in helping with the reconstruction efforts.

 As the season drew to a close, members of the Victorian Rowing Community were thrilled to hear the news of a new rowing club being formed at Horsham.